 So, which card is best?
 I still think the Plus Card makes the most sense.
 However, if you fly Southwest exclusively, you really can’t go wrong with any of these cards.

 One final note here: In the past, you were able to earn a signup bonus for two cards in the same year, helping you to earn points toward one of my favorite perks, the Southwest Companion Pass.
-Unfortunately, as of 2018, that is no longer the case.
+Unfortunately, that is no longer the case.
 On personal cards, you may not earn a signup bonus if you’ve earned one in the previous 24 months.
 This is a big change, and it makes the Companion Pass significantly harder to get.